Home > INTERNATIONAL

 For information visit, repaying your student loans

-Depending upon timing, your financial aid refund may be applied toward your ETFL, but this is not always the case.
+Depending upon timing, your financial aid refund may apply toward your ETFL, but this is not always the case.
 It is your responsibility to use any refunds issued to you to repay an outstanding ETFL and to ensure your outstanding ETFL balance is at zero by the loan due date.

 - You must be enrolled in at least 1 hour at Texas A&M University.